nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/template-rendering-addon.md

 </td><td colspan="1">

 Select how are the template file fields processed to use Nuxeo data.
 Automatic should work for most file formats.
-XDocReport is specifically targeted at doc, docx and odt formats.
+XDocReport is specifically targeted at docx and odt formats.
 JXLS is specifically targeted at spreadsheet file formats: xls, xlsx and ods.

 </td></tr><tr><td colspan="1">